Skip to main content

 In a 1952 report on supermarkets, Business Week quoted the industry pioneer Roy Dawson, who had predicted as early as 1933: “Some day, supermarkets will do nearly all of the business all over the country.
 It’s inevitable because it’s cheaper, because people have automobiles, and because they like to shop.
 It’s the new method of retailing.”
 Dawson’s reasoning was as accurate as his forecast.
 From the first, supermarkets sought to make shopping an entertainment rather than a chore.
 In the main they succeeded.
 Piped-in music, bright lights, and colorful displays, in some cases even in-house child care, coffee shops, and lounges—all contribute to the sense of a visit to the supermarket as a pleasure trip.
 Indeed, shopping has become a social phenomenon.
 In Washington, D.C., where there is a preponderance of young, single people, the Georgetown Safeway is highly regarded as a place to go looking for potential dates.
 And the suburban shopping mall—the supermarket’s direct descendant—is typically filled with browsers who go there primarily to pass the time.

 Supermarkets cannot be called the cause of highway shopping malls and strip development, nor are they to blame for the decline of the nation’s downtowns.
 That unhappy honor belongs to the automobile.
 But the supermarket undeniably blazed trail by demonstrating conclusively that consumers would go out of their way to shop.
 The same reasoning that led Mike Cullen to an empty garage in Queens prodded other sorts of merchants to follow, taking up residence on the city’s edge.
-Large spaces, low rents, easy access by car, and ample parking are as important to supermarkets today as they were to Cullen in the thirties.
+Large spaces, low rents, easy access by car, and ample parking are as important to supermarkets today as they were to Cullen in the 30s.

 The relentless drive for efficiency has come to be symbolized today by the new electronic check-out scanners.
 Reading the printed bars of the Universal Product Codes stamped on nearly everything sold, the scanners permit store managers and owners instant analysis of sales trends while eliminating the need to take inventory.
 The check-out line moves faster, allowing a reduction in the number of cashiers.
-Unknown a little more than a decade ago, the scanning systems are now operating in approximately ten thousand stores.
+Unknown a little more than a decade ago, the scanning systems are now operating in approximately 10,000 stores.
 Encountering one for the first time, listening to the stream of digital beeps, and reading the magically itemized register tape, shoppers might well react as their forebears did to Clarence Saunders’s Keydoozle and walk out “pop-eyed.”

 “In a sense, the conventional supermarket in many markets has outlived its usefulness,” Ken Partch, the editor of Supermarket Business , says in an April 1984 editorial entitled “Will Only the ‘Big’ Survive?”
 “The causes for the great changes taking place in the ’80s appear to be somewhat similar to the causes of the ’30s, although there are also differences.
 The causes of the ’30s that gave birth to self-service were economic, social and psychological.
 These are the same causes for today’s great changes.
 Seen in that light it is quickly realized that this wave of change cannot be stopped but only temporarily held back.”
-Mass Market Retailers calls the superwarehouse store a “concept which has struck fear into the hearts of retaileVs around the country,” and to Progressive Grocer it is “The New Breed.”
+Mass Market Retailers calls the super-warehouse store a “concept which has struck fear into the hearts of retailers around the country,” and to, Progressive Grocer, it is “The New Breed.”
 Writes Ken Partch: “If the supermarkets of the ’30s, ’40s and ’50s could follow the consumer into the suburbs, then the … super warehouse store can now follow the consumer into exurbia via the superhighway.… In order for the independent to participate in the change to the new breed of grocery retailing, he needs access to things that only large capital and new operating methods and techniques can supply.”
 Mike Cullen would feel right at home.

 I drove out to Queens not long ago, on a sort of pilgrimage, to seek out the site of the first supermarket.
 The day was cold and gray under a slanting winter rain.
 The decades have not been kind to Jamaica Avenue, as the neighborhoods it crosses have slipped inexorably from suburb to slum.
-At the corner of 171st Street I found Quasar Liquors, whose owner conducts business from behind a bulletproof Plexiglas shield.
+At the corner of 171st Street, I found Quasar Liquors, whose owner conducts business from behind a bulletproof Plexiglas shield.
 Most of the rest of the stores on that side of the street were long gone.

-Across the avenue, where I figure King Kullen’s must have stood, the World’s Greatest Price Wrecker was nowhere in evidence.
+Across the avenue, where I figure King Kullen’s must have stood, the World’s Greatest Price-Wrecker was nowhere in evidence.
 There was a discount auto parts supplier, a machine shop, and a nameless corner bar whose curled and faded window placard promised “Topless Go-Go Dancers 7 Nites.”
 The sidewalk was deserted.

 This is America, land of the possible, where we keep our eyes fixed on the future and our backs turned toward the past, and nobody, I suppose, understood that better than Mike Cullen.
 The chain he established is still thriving, an institution on Long Island.
 Still, it seems a shame to me that this spot goes unmarked.
 If every inn where George Washington ever slept can count itself a shrine, then surely King Kullen deserves at least a small sign, one of those dignified little bronze tablets you find posted alongside secondary routes, framed in black and gilt.
-HERE STOOD THE FIRST SUPERMARKET IN AMERICA , it might say, and then, if Mike Cullen could have anything to do with it, SALE IN PROGRESS .
+HERE STOOD THE FIRST SUPERMARKET IN AMERICA, it might say, and then, if Mike Cullen could have anything to do with it, SALE IN PROGRESS.